 - Want romantic ideas for a Disney World vacation?
 Visit the Romance page.

 Yes!
-Click here for my report on organizing a family reunion at Walt Disney World.
+Click here for Mary’s report on organizing a family reunion at Walt Disney World.

 I saw a website or an “e-book” that says it can save me a ton of money on my vacation — if I pay for it.

 There are several websites out there that claim they’ll share the secret of saving big money on Disney vacations.
 The thing is, they want you to pay a monthly or annual fee for the information.
-I have investigated many of these sites, and at the risk of tooting my own horn, I can honestly say you’ll get more and better information right here on MouseSavers.com — for FREE.
+We have investigated many of these sites, and at the risk of tooting our own horn, we can honestly say you’ll get more and better information right here on MouseSavers.com — for FREE.

 Likewise, there are many “e-books” being sold on eBay, claiming to share exclusive secrets about how to save money on your Disney vacation.
 Many of these “e-books” are selling copyrighted material from MouseSavers.com and other useful (and FREE) websites like Deb Wills’ allearsnet.com.
 Some of the “e-books” on eBay are literally nothing more than a list of links to various websites.

-Quite a few of the “e-books” I’ve checked out contained wildly outdated, erroneous or just plain wrong information.
-I’ve even seen some that advocated fraud, such as acquiring a Florida ID (which is a felony if you aren’t a resident) in order to buy discounted tickets!
+Quite a few of the “e-books” we’ve checked out contained wildly outdated, erroneous or just plain wrong information.
+We’ve even seen some that advocated fraud, such as acquiring a Florida ID (which is a felony if you aren’t a resident) in order to buy discounted tickets!